weavv/weavv-css-documentation/src/installation.md

 {{ console('bash',
 '# YARN
-  $ yarn create weavv my-new-project
+  $ yarn create weavv-cli my-new-project
   # NPM
-  $ npx weavv my-new-project
+  $ npx weavv-cli my-new-project
 ') }}

 The CLI gives you an optional tool to quickly installs and sets up a new frontend project with essential build tools such as preprocessors, postprocessors, etc. Use the tool for the production-ready build.